 James 4:7-10 NKJV “Therefore submit to God.
 Resist the devil and he will flee from you.
 Draw near to God and He will draw near to you.
 Cleanse your hands, you sinners; and purify your hearts, you double-minded.
 Lament and mourn and weep!
 Let your laughter be turned to mourning and your joy to gloom.
 Humble yourselves in the sight of the Lord, and He will lift you.”

 James closes out this section by saying, lament, mourn, and weep.
 Let the good times stop.
 Let the laughter stop.
 It’s time to be sorrowful over your sin.
-Not sorry that we got caught, but sorry, that we have offended a holy God.
+Not sorry that we got caught, but repentant that we have offended a holy God.
 Weeping signifies being broken over our sins, to have the gravity of our sin weigh heavily upon us.

 There is much preaching about not feeling bad about sin because God’s love takes care of it.
 That’s only partially true.
 God’s love only takes care of sin if we repent.
-And we should feel guilty about our sin because it’s sin.
-The day a Christian isn’t bothered by their sin, is the day you have gone so far from God, you have hardened your heart to the point that you cannot feel conviction, and that is a dangerous place to be.
+And we should feel guilty about our sin because it’s a sin.
+The day a Christian isn’t bothered by their sin is the day you have gone so far from God; you have hardened your heart to the point that you cannot feel conviction, and that is a dangerous place to be.
 That is why James says, humble yourselves.
-You don’t want to get to the point where God has to humble you, you want to humble yourself.
+You don’t want to get to the point where God has to humble you; you want to humble yourself.
 Realize your sin, repent of it, and let God lift you up.

 How is your walk with God?
 Are you submitted to Him?
 Are you in His Word?
 Have you cut off your old way of life?
 Take some time and examine your heart, your thoughts, and your actions.
 Is there anything you need to repent of?
 Do you need to dedicate yourself afresh to time in the Word and prayer?
 Do you need to surrender to the Lordship of Jesus for the first time?
 If so, repent of your sin, tell the Lord you are done with your old life, declare that Jesus is Lord, and submit to Him.
-Start reading your Bible and find a church to go to, or go back to the one you used to attend.
+Then, start reading your Bible and find a church to go to or return to the one you used to attend.
 This Christian life is the life of the narrow path, but there is joy and peace on that path.
 Walk it faithfully, with the help of the Holy Spirit.